Do SARS officials actually know the law they are asked to apply?

 In the light of a matter, in which I was recently consulted, I again wondered if this was the experience of South African taxpayers.

 The facts of the matter are simple.
-The taxpayer's public officer had been prevented for a number of years, from accessing the taxpayer's profile, on SARS e-filing system, due to a payment dispute with a service provider, who refused to release that access to him.
+The taxpayer's public officer had been prevented for a number of years, from accessing the taxpayer's profile on SARS e-filing system, due to a payment dispute with a tax practitioner, who refused to release that access to him.

 After a great deal of effort by a new tax practitioner, the public officer gained access to that system and was able to file a number of outstanding value-added tax returns and pay the outstanding value-added tax.